Censorship: Religion

 Religious censorship is a form of censorship where freedom of expression is controlled or limited using religious authority or on the basis of the teachings of the religion.
 This form of censorship has a long history and is practiced in many societies and by many religions.
 Examples include the Galileo affair, Edict of Compiègne, the Index Librorum Prohibitorum (list of prohibited books) and the condemnation of Salman Rushdie's novel The Satanic Verses by Iranian leader Ayatollah Ruhollah Khomeini.
-Images of the Islamic figure Muhammad are also regularly censored.
-In some secular countries, this is sometimes done to prevent hurting religious sentiments.
+Images of the Islamic figure Muhammad are also regularly censored, even in secular or less Islamic countries to avoid controversy.

+Socrates, while defying attempts by the Athenian state of Ancient Greece to censor his philosophical teachings, was brought charges that led to his death.
+The conviction is recorded by Plato: in 399 BC, Socrates went on trial and was subsequently found guilty of both corrupting the minds of the youth of Athens and of impiety (asebeia, "not believing in the gods of the state"), and was sentenced to death.

+The Constitution of India guarantees freedom of expression, but places certain restrictions on content, with a view towards maintaining communal and religious harmony, given the history of communal tension in the nation.

+Under the Penang Islamic Religious Administration Enactment 2004, non-Muslims in Malaysia are penalized for speaking, writing, or publishing numerous words and phrases relevant to Islam, in any language or context, including: Allah, al Quran, fatwa, hadith, Haji, Kaaba, imam, and sheikh.